-ENGLISH The Strath Haven English program addresses the essential and sophisticated forms of communication.
-It expands on the skills and content taught in grades 6-8 and introduces more sophisticated skills and content in its required and elective courses.
-The program recognizes the varying needs and aspirations of all students and offers courses appropriate to student ability and interest.
+ENGLISH The Strath Haven English program addresses informational, persuasive, and literary forms of communication.
+It expands on the skills and content taught in grades 6-8 and introduces more sophisticated skills and content.
+The program recognizes the varying needs and aspirations of students and offers a range of courses appropriate to student ability and interest.
 Two components of communication structure the program: required literature survey courses and elective skill building and enrichment courses.
 All 9th graders must earn two credits, and all 10th-12th graders must earn one credit of English each year by successfully fulfilling the requirements of the courses.
-Seniors may elect to enroll in AP English Literature and Composition, which will satisfy the fourth year English credit requirement.
 Sequence of Required Courses